- Download our Moving to Bangkok Guide (PDF)

 Education is a high priority for expats moving to Thailand with children.
-While there are some excellent public schools in Bangkok, due to varying quality, others are overcrowded and internationally uncompetitive.
+While some public schools in Bangkok are excellent, due to varying quality, others are overcrowded and internationally uncompetitive.
 There is also a host of good private schools in Bangkok for expat parents to consider enrolling their children in.

-International schools in the city offer expat parents all that they would expect of a good school, including high-quality amenities, a wide selection of extramural activities and highly qualified teachers.
+International schools in the city offer expat parents all that they would expect of a good school, including excellent amenities, a wide selection of extramural activities and highly qualified teachers.

 Public schools in Bangkok

-Some public schools in Thailand are first rate, while the standards of teaching in others may fall well short of what expats would expect from schools in their home country.
 Bangkok in particular is home to most of the country's best public schools, many of which are associated with top universities that use the school to train student teachers.
-Admission to these schools can be competitive so it's best to apply well ahead of time.
+Admission to these schools can be competitive, so it's best to apply well ahead of time.

-Public education in Bangkok is free for Thai nationals up to the age of 15, whereafter most schools will charge fees.
-Foreign nationals can attend public schools, but they don't qualify for free schooling at any point unfortunately.
+Public education in Bangkok is free for Thai nationals up to the age of 15, at which point most schools will charge fees.
+Foreign nationals can attend public schools, but they don't qualify for free schooling at any point.
+That said, public school fees are still well below private and international school fees in Thailand.
+In addition to tuition, parents must pay for books, stationery and school uniforms.
 Teaching is entirely in Thai, which can be a dealbreaker for some parents.

 English Programme schools in Thailand

-The English Programme (EP) is a government initiative offered by a number of public and private schools.
+The English Programme (EP) is a government initiative offered by several public and private schools.
 In an EP class, almost all subjects are taught in English by a teacher hired from abroad.
 Some schools have more comprehensive EPs than others – classes may be held in a small section of a Thai-speaking school or larger programmes may be set in entirely separate buildings.

 For families who plan to live in Thailand long-term, English Programme schools may be the best option.
 They offer an opportunity for children to develop closer links to Thai culture and society while still giving them access to a bilingual education.